past, present, and future

 |301 million||106 million||Google Plus||16 million|

 These networks are at the core of modern online communication.
-Email is still in everyday use, but has become a tool for business and life administration rather than communication (it was never useful for discovering new people anyway).
+Email is still in everyday use, but has become a tool for business and life administration rather than communication - and its utility for discovering new people was always limited.
 Most of our online friendships, debates and acquaintances happen on social media.
 Worldwide, the average Internet user spends over two hours on social media every day1.
 This is not surprising - people love to communicate, share, debate, and argue.
 But what are the forces that drive social media, and are they beneficial to online conversation - or harmful?

 Yeah so if you ever need info about anyone at Harvard, just ask.